 A lot of methods are used for controlling weeds in Arizona state.
 Some people go to get services from private companies but they are much more expensive.
 Here are some professional-grade methods for controlling weeds in Arizona.

-Most of the products are selective in nature that kills only the selective type of plants or weeds like only broadleaf or just narrow leaves.
+Most of the products are selective in nature that kill only the selective type of plants or weeds like only broadleaf or just narrow leaves.

 The other form of chemical product is non-selective and kills all the green plants on spraying.